arcb01/g-narrator/docs/usage.md

 ## Known issues (Work in progress)
 > [!WARNING]
-> - In cases when GPU is not available, inference times are really slow.
+> - When GPU is not available, inference times are really slow.
-> - App sometimes crashes when display is loaded and clicking on the edges of the screen.
 > - TTS does not shut up after pressing `esc` while reading a long phrase
+> - In region mode, define a minimum region if not enough pixels are selected
+> - Sometimes can ocurr that the language from the keybaord changes and therefore keyboard input stops working
+> - If you click the window while narrator is reading the program crashes

 ## Future work
 TODOs are defined [here](https://github.com/arcb01/gaming-narrator/blob/main/docs/todos.md)